-Significance Reversibility/Mitigation

-Specific Impact & Risk Extent Duration Severity Degree of Certainty Probability prior to Status of Impact Measures to be

-mitigation Implemented

-disposal.
-The manure is removed

-on a regular basis

-and sold to a

-contractor.

-Manure should be

-handled according to

-Odour Management Plan

-(Appendix F2), Waste

-Management Plan

-(Appendix F3) and

-Biosecurity Plan

-5 11 11 11 (Appendix F4).

-Pollution of soil, This impact is not

-surface water and reversible, but can be

-groundwater due to completely avoided by

-ineffective disposal 3 3 3 2 3 Medium Negative the following measures:

-carcasses.
-J 2 Wicdiairi Negative The carcasses are

-removed on a daily basis and collected by a

-contractor.

-contractor.

-Soil compaction and This impact is not

-loss of fertility. reversible, but can be

-1 1 2 3 3 Low Negative completely avoided by

-' ' LOW regative the following measures:

-Appropriate measures
+Specific Impact & Risk Extent Duration Severity Degree of Certainty Probability Significance prior to mitigation Status of Impact Reversibility/Mitigation Measures to be Implemented disposal.
+The manure is removed on a regular basis and used on the farm as fertilizer.
+Manure should be handled according to Odour Management Plan (Appendix F2), Waste Management Plan (Appendix F3) and Biosecurity Plan (Appendix F4).
+Pollution of soil, surface water and groundwater due to ineffective disposal carcasses.
+3 3 3 2 3 Medium Negative This impact is not reversible, but can be completely avoided by the following measures: The carcasses are removed on a daily basis and collected by a contractor.
+Soil compaction and loss of fertility.
+1 1 2 3 3 Low Negative This impact is not reversible, but can be completely avoided by the following measures: Appropriate measures